 Freddie also genuinely enjoyed reading the back of the cards too (the history bit, even if you don’t read the back of the cards you are still learning).
 See below for some examples and how we incorporate this board game into our homeschool.

 Homeschooling an only child has its challenges certainly when it comes to playing board games.
 There is no go and play with your brother and sister while I clean up, I have to play too.
 However, Trekking Through History has a solo player mode.
 This is ingenious and all games should have this in my opinion!

 It’s just a jump to the left….. (sorry I couldn’t help myself!)

 When you have played the game at least once (we recommend at least 3 times just to make sure you completely get it!) open up the time warp cards.
 I love that they really have thought of everything with this game.

 Adding the time warps make it that little more competitive!

 We both love it!
-It very quickly became our favorite history board game and is definitely in our top 10 educational board games.
+It very quickly became our favorite history board game and is definitely in our top 10 family board games.